Forensic psychology can be challenging but if you are resilient and willing to help and understand offenders, it could be the career for you

 Income data from HM Prison Service (HMPS) and the National Health Service (NHS).
 Figures are intended as a guide only.

-As a forensic psychologist you'll usually work 9am to 5pm, with some flexibility required.
-Evening and weekend work may occasionally be needed, for example if you're running groups at the weekend or in the evening but you should typically work a 37-hour week.
+As a forensic psychologist you'll usually work a 37-hour week from 9am to 5.30pm, with some flexibility required.
+Evening and weekend work may occasionally be needed, for example if you're running groups at the weekend or in the evening.

 Job-share and part-time working options are possible and you may be able to take a career break depending on the employer.
 With experience, it might be possible to become self-employed or carry out freelance work if you were to progress into consultancy.